 “And each time she asked where she should put all her clothes; the bodice, the dress, the petticoat, the long stockings, the wolf responded: “Throw them into the fire, my child, you won’t be needing them any more.”[viii]

-There are other moments in the narrative when illustrators provide eighteenth-century dress details for Little Red Riding Hood’s costume especially the apron.
-In Walter Crane’s 1875 series of illustrations for Red Riding Hood, there is an image depicted in the beginning of the story when Little Red Riding Hood’s mother tells her to bring a basket of food to her grandmother; in this illustration, the young girl is shown wearing a white apron along with her signature red cape.
-However, although aprons are apart of eighteenth-century attire for women and girls, it was not for everyday wear.[ix]
-For example, the English Embroidered Apron from Colonial Williamsburg, with its thin muslin material and embroidered Dresden work, demonstrates that aprons were for intended for formal occasions and not a jaunt through the forest.
-Despite the common misconception about aprons when depicting Little Red Riding Hood’s outfit, it nevertheless provides the opportunity to discuss the function of aprons in eighteenth-century fashion.
+There are other moments in the narrative when illustrators provide eighteenth-century dress details for Little Red Riding Hood’s costume, especially the apron.
+In Walter Crane’s 1875 series of illustrations for Red Riding Hood, there is an image illustrated in the beginning of the story when Little Red Riding Hood’s mother tells her to bring a basket of food to her grandmother; the young girl is shown wearing a white apron along with her signature red cape.
+And while aprons are apart of eighteenth-century attire for women and girls, they were not for everyday wear.[ix]
+For example, the English Embroidered Apron from Colonial Williamsburg, with its thin muslin material and ornately embroidered Dresden work, demonstrate how aprons were for intended for formal occasions and not a jaunt through the forest.
+Despite this common misconception about aprons when depicting Little Red Riding Hood’s outfit, it nevertheless provides the opportunity to discuss the function of such an accessory in eighteenth-century fashion.
 Another point to highlight with the example of “Little Red Riding Hood” would be the similarity between the clothing of children and adults during the eighteenth century.
 Although the character of Little Red Riding Hood is a young girl, her clothing would be identical to that of an adult woman.[x]
 Thus, both the description and representations of “Little Red Riding Hood” in children’s fairytale literature provide an opportunity to discuss aspects of dress during the eighteenth century ranging from the simple linen shift to the richly colored red cape.

 Illustrators rarely depicted the Wolf accurately when disguised as the grandmother.
 However, part of this inaccuracy is due to the lack of knowledge of what was actually worn for sleep during the eighteenth-century.
-It was possible that the linen shift, like the one from the Boston Museum of Fine Arts, functioned as a form of nightgown.
-Walter Crane illustrated “Little Red Riding Hood” for the book Household Stories from the Collection of Brothers Grimm in 1875, and in it, the Wolf is portrayed pretending to be the grandmother.
-In Crane's depiction, it is possible to interpret that the Wolf is likely wearing a linen shift.
-However, the cap the Wolf is wearing in this illustration seems an unlikely nighttime accessory for the eighteenth-century period.
+It was possible that the linen shift, like the one from the Museum of Fine Arts Boston, functioned as a form of nightgown.
+For the book Household Stories from the Collection of Brothers Grimm in 1875, the Wolf is shown in guise of the Grandmother.
+In the depiction, it is possible to interpret that the Wolf is likely wearing a linen shift.
+However, the seems an unlikely nighttime accessory for the time period.

-In the last quarter of the eighteenth century, fairytales for children’s literature fell out of favor and were criticized mainly for their lack of moral pedagogy.
+In the last quarter of the eighteenth century, fairytales for children’s literature fell out of favor and were criticized for their lack of moral pedagogy.
 Yet during the nineteenth century, these tales experienced a revival of popularity partly due to the Grimm Brothers.[xi]
 In 1812, Jacob and Wilhelm Grimm published traditional German folklore and fairytales in the book Kinder und Hausmärchen (Children's and Household Tales) which included a retelling of “Little Red Riding Hood.”
 In contrast to Perrault, the Grimm’s version of “Little Red Riding Hood” has the addition of the Hunter as the heroic character who saves Little Red Riding Hood and her grandmother.[xii]
-Thus, it makes sense that when the hunter is depicted, he is often shown not in eighteenth-century garb, but clothing that is more reminiscent of the nineteenth century.
-Like the wolf, the character of the hunter does not always remain faithful to social norms of eighteenth-century costume.
-However, that being said, Walter Crane also did an illustration of the Hunter as he recues Little Red Riding Hood.
+Thus, it makes sense that when the Hunter is depicted, he is often shown not in eighteenth-century garb, but clothing that is more reminiscent of the nineteenth century.
+Like the Wolf, the character of the Hunter does not always remain faithful to social norms.
+However, that being said, Walter Crane also did an illustration of the Hunter as he rescues Little Red Riding Hood.
 The Hunter’s clothing is a hybrid of late eighteenth and early nineteenth century style of clothing for a fashionable Englishman.
 In particular, the cut of the coat and the style of hat worn by the Hunter are reminiscent of an Englishman’s ensemble from the Victoria and Albert Museum.

-Through this brief overview of the similarities between eighteenth-century clothing and the illustrations of costumes in “Little Red Riding Hood,” it is clear that this imaginary landscape found in the world of children’s literature is influenced by centuries gone by.
-Although illustrators have not always been historically faithful in their portrayal of eighteenth-century attire for the characters, these images nevertheless indicate a continuing fascination with clothing from the past.
-Thus, while “Little Red Riding Hood” is a tale about a girl named after her red cape, it can also be viewed as a story where text, image, and fashion intersect to convey the spirit of eighteenth-century fashion.
+Through these musings of the similarities between eighteenth-century clothing and the illustrations of costumes in “Little Red Riding Hood,” it is clear that the imaginary landscape found in the world of children’s literature contains trace of past centuries.
+Although illustrators have not always been historically faithful in their portrayal of eighteenth-century attire for the characters, these images nevertheless indicate a continuing fascination with clothing from the past as character signifiers.
+And while “Little Red Riding Hood” is a tale about a girl named after her red cape, it can also be viewed as a story where text, image, and fashion intersect to convey the spirit of eighteenth-century fashion.

 [i] Italo Calvino, Italian Folktales (Boston: Mariner Books, 1992), 412.